-In this section we introduce our novel approach to BO in the context of HPC exploiting a distributed architecture with asynchronous communication.
+In this section, we introduce our novel approach to BO in the context of HPC exploiting a decentralized architecture with asynchronous communication.
 In fact, multiple compute units can be used on an HPC platform, where each function evaluation requires a fraction of this platform.
-Let $n_\text{worker}$ be the number of available workers, where a worker represents a unit of computational resource available to evaluate the black-box function (e.g., CPU, GPU, fraction of a compute node, whole node or a group of nodes).
+Let $n_\text{worker}$ be the number of available workers, where a worker represents a unit of computational resource available to evaluate the black-box function (e.g., CPU, GPU, a fraction of a compute node, whole node, or a group of nodes).
 Let $T_{\text{wall}}$ be the total wall-clock time for which these resources are available (i.e., job duration).
-Then the overall available compute time $T_{\text{avail}} = n_\text{worker} \cdot T_{\text{wall}}$ upper bounds the total time spent in black-box function evaluations $T_{\text{eff}} = \sum_{t_\text{eff} \in \mathcal{T}} t_\text{eff}$ used to perform the job, where $\mathcal{T}$ is the set of durations $t_\text{eff}$ for all evaluated black-box functions.
+Then the overall available compute time $T_{\text{avail}} = n_\text{worker} \cdot T_{\text{wall}}$ upper bounds the total time spent in black-box function evaluations $T_{\text{eff}} = \sum_{t_\text{eff} \in \mathcal{T}} t_\text{eff}$ used to perform the job, where $\mathcal{T}$ is the set of duration $t_\text{eff}$ for all evaluated black-box functions.
 We define ``effective utilization'' as $U_{\text{eff}} = T_\text{eff} / T_\text{avail} $.
 For the problem of ``parallel black-box optimization'' we seek to maximize the objective function $f$, as well as maximize the effective utilization $U_\text{eff}$.
-We maximize the later by minimizing the computational overhead of the search algorithm.
+We maximize utilization by minimizing the computational overhead of the search algorithm.
 In other words, in addition to the objective function maximization, the optimization method should effectively use parallel resources by maximizing their usage mainly with black-box evaluations.